Introduction

 Refer to the installation for getting your Minot binaries.

 Minot is a collection of binaries and libraries.
-They can be used in your existing ROS1 or ROS2 nodes or completely separate from any system.
-This allows cross-ROS communication using its own networking layer without adding dependencies.
-With Minot, you can also write, test and debug ROS perception nodes without needing ROS on your system (currently Rust-only).
+They can be used in your existing ROS1 or ROS2 nodes or completely separate from any existing framework.
+It ships its own as a library.
+This allows cross-ROS communication using its own networking layer without adding system dependencies.
+With Minot, you can also write, test and debug ROS perception nodes without needing ROS on your system.
 This is especially useful for testing, where determinism is essential.
 When you are done, just comment out a few lines or change a compile flag and you are ready to run your node in ROS.